-And Abbott, with its five COVID-19 tests (three molecular and two serology tests, also called antibody tests), has emerged as a leading company helping develop important tests to detect the virus1.
-So far, the company has shipped more than 20 million tests to outbreak hotspots in the U.S. as of the end of June 2020.
+And Abbott, with its six COVID-19 tests available in the U.S. (three molecular, one antigen whose results can be displayed on a mobile app and two serology tests, also called antibody tests), has emerged as a leading company helping develop important tests to detect the virus1.

-All of Abbott's tests have been authorized by the U.S. Food and Drug Administration for Emergency Use Authorization.
-And Abbott received CE Mark for its molecular lab COVID-19 tests (m2000 and Alinity m) and its antibody lab tests (ARCHITECT and Alinity i).
+All of these tests have been authorized by the U.S. Food and Drug Administration for Emergency Use Authorization.

 Testing is considered a key to helping slow the spread of COVID-19 and may play a role in reopening the economy.
 That's why Abbott is leveraging its diagnostics expertise and scale to develop more tests on more platforms, to help check millions of people around the world for COVID-19 and antibodies that help combat it.